bwv988/psapp/README.md

 ### Run through Docker container:

 * Note: Haven't tested this with macOS or Windows, only on Linux.
-Not sure if stdin redirection works on Mac / Windows.
+Not sure if `stdin` redirection works on Mac / Windows.

-Run this from the projects main directory `psapp/`.
+Run this from the project's main directory `psapp/`.

 ```bash
 # From project main directory.